Climbing Mount Elbrus in Russia has been on my bucket list since I climbed Kilimanjaro in 2010. In August of this year I finally crossed it off

 We had been very fortunate to have summited the previous day, as there were no summits on our reserve day or the following days.
 The snowstorm that hit us on our summit morning returned with a vengeance, lasting for a further two days before a mudslide hit the region trapping tourists and climbers on the mountain.
 It turned out to be one of the poorest seasons for successful summits for several years.

 We’d made it back to the refuge late afternoon the previous day and managed to get off the mountain that evening.
-We returned to our same hotel and enjoyed hot showers and soft beds.
+We returned to the same hotel and enjoyed hot showers and soft beds.
 We used our reserve day to relax in the area and take a short and final hike along the Baksan River.

 Day 8: Return to Mineralny Vody